 - Strengthen community action for health;

-- Develop personal skills; and
+- Develop personal prevention and self-management skills; and

 - Re-orient health services toward prevention and health promotion.